 I've been recording my classes since ~2014.
 These recordings are of my computer screen and audio of classroom.
 These recordings are posted for you to access through Canvas;they are not publicly available.
 In addition to sharing the videos with you, I use them to reflect upon the class and my teaching.
 Please do not use these videos as a substitute for attending class.
 Should there be mass attendance issues (e.g., half the class is absent), I will not make videos/materials available.
 Additionally, should an individual student's attendance drop below a certain level (e.g., 85%), they may lose access to the videos, materials, and summaries.

-I will take attedance every day through one of a number of different methods (e.g., roll call, a Socrative activity, an exit ticket, a group reporting sheet, etc.).
+I will take attedance every day through one of a number of different methods (e.g., roll call, a warmup activity, an exit ticket, a group reporting sheet, etc.).
 I currently do not plan to grade attendance.
 Whether you attend class is up to you; I'm not going to force you to come to class.
 However, I will point out that we have plenty of evidence from education research that shows when a student's attendance percentage drops below 80%, they fall behind their peers.
 In my own courses, I have noticed that when students fall below 80% their work is lower in quality and their conveyed meanings are not as productive.

 To ensure that I and my grading team can get feedback to you in as timely a fashion as possible, I ask that you turn your homework in on time.
-The class voted that assignments would typically be due by 11:59pm (ET).
+The class voted that assignments would typically be due by TBD (ET).
 In the event that I need something completed before class, I will clearly state so and that posted time will depart from the typical time and be non-extendable.

 In the event that you need more time to complete homework there are three routes you may take: